aliibarry/shiny/codedata.md

 ---

+> BUG: 04.05.2022 disconnects from server when uploading files

+---

+**User Guide**

+Notes:
+* Currently only set up for ensembl gene id queries.
+Updates to come.

+---

 **Data**

-> All work presented here is currently unpublished, and is the work of Ali Barry, Giorgos Baskozos, and Dave Bennett at the University of Oxford (NDCN).
+All work presented here is currently unpublished, and is the work of Ali Barry, Giorgos Baskozos, and Dave Bennett at the University of Oxford (NDCN).

 ---